IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	Postal Code format varies per TWCo Extension, please reference the specific extension's configuration for an example of the correct postal code format.

 ###4.
 Data format
-	TWC extension use YYYYMMDD (20161012) as date format.
+	Most TWC extensions use YYYYMMDD (20161012) as the date format.
+Please ensure your input file is formatted correctly.

 ##Part 3, Troubleshooting
 ###1.
 What can I do when face "data and datamodel does not match"